NandiniP78/Marketing-Analysis/README.md

 ##  Background & Overview
 Marketing data is often spread across multiple systems—customer records, product catalogs, engagement logs, and unstructured reviews.
 To unify this data, the project builds a **star-schema marketing data warehouse** in SQL Server, applies **sentiment analysis** on customer reviews using Python, and integrates results into a **Power BI dashboard** for interactive insights.

+## Business Problem
+ShopEasy, an online retail business, is facing reduced customer engagement and conversion rates despite launching several new online marketing campaigns.
+They want to conduct a detailed analysis and identify areas for improvement in their marketing strategies.

 The pipeline includes:
 - **SQL Server** → Fact & dimension tables for structured data.
 - **Python (NLP)** → Sentiment classification of customer reviews.